Social Media for CCL Volunteers

 - Help with strategic efforts, such as publicizing important news, leaving positive comments for members of Congress who are posting about climate change, etc.

 - Ask questions about social media to other team members and to CCL staff.
-Ashley Hunt-Martorano, CCL’s Marketing and Events Coordinator, and Flannery Winchester, CCL’s Communications Coordinator, help run the group.
+Ashley Hunt-Martorano, CCL’s Marketing and Events Coordinator, and Flannery Winchester, CCL’s Communications Director, help run the group

 Social Media Across Five Levers